Shrey-Viradiya/Shrey-Viradiya/README.md

 ## Hi there 👋

 I'm Shrey Viradiya, a computer science and engineering student.
+I'm technical head at Computer Society of India Student Chapter, Institute of Technology, Nirma University 😉.
+I will be joining Goldman Sachs as Summer Analyst at Engineering division of Bangalore office 😃.
 Please explore my repositories and feel free to give feedback.

 - 🔭 I’m currently working on Pneumonia Detection using Chest X-Ray Images.
 - 👯 I’m looking to collaborate on algorithms projects, machine learning projects or deep learning projects.